Cambridge-Africa ALBORADA Research Grants 2022 for Sub-Saharan African (Including Sudan) Researchers

 - The online application form has been designed to allow both applicants (Cambridge- and Africa-based) to log in, update, save and eventually submit electronically.

-- The Cambridge-based applicant must then log in to the ALBORADA Research Fund application form, where they will see the words “Invite a 2nd applicant to view/edit this submission”.
-Click on this link in order to invite the Africa-based applicant to register and edit the forms.
+- The Cambridge-based applicant must log in to the Cambridge-Africa ALBORADA Research Fund application form, where they will see the words “Invite a 2nd applicant to view/edit this submission”.
+Click on this link to invite the Africa-based applicant to register and edit the forms.